Keep your projects organized and remember to duplicate your current sequences at least every day to keep an archive of your past work.

 Video tracks should be condensed down as to as few tracks as possible to prep for color correction.
 The appropriate masking should be placed on the top video track to achieve the correct aspect ratio.
 The director should watch the Final Format video looking for black frames or any other problems.
 Once it’s locked, it’s locked.

-Every show will have a day set aside to work on sound in Premiere.
+Every show will have a day set aside to work on sound in Media Composer.
 Duplicate your Final Format Sequence and label it

 xxF1 FF01 Sound.
 You should not be making picture edits during this time but rather smoothing out noise floors and making your soundtrack as polished as possible.

-The day after is reserved for coloring in Premiere.
+The day after is reserved for coloring in Media Composer.
 Duplicate your Sound sequence and label it

 xxF1 FF01 Color.